Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Introduction

-Moreover, both embeddings can be found by specialising from characteristic zero (Section \ref{compsection}).
 Recently, Katsura and Kondō \cite{Katsura2023KummerTwo} used the theory of quadric line complexes to also describe equations for partial desingularisations of Kummer surfaces as the intersection of quadrics in $\mathbb{P}^5$.
+Through different methods, we extend their results by showing that simpler models for these equations can always be computed over the field of definition of the curve (Section~\ref{PS}).\\